jorvis/GALES/README.md

 ## Getting Started

 These instructions describe how to get an annotation pipeline running on your machine.
-We expect the first release containing three different prokaryotic pipelines and one metagenomic by Nov 10th.
-If you're seeing this before then, welcome from Genome Informatics!
+The current version contains a functional prokaryotic pipeline with both metagenomic and eukaryotic coming next.
 You can test run the prok-cheetah pipeline now, and please file issue tickets if you encounter any errors or if anything is unclear.

 ### Prerequisities